Roho ya Selous, Nyerere National Park

-On a small peninsula overlooking Lake Nzerakera, Roho ya Selous is in the heart of the Selous Game Reserve, the largest reserve in Africa and home to one of the biggest populations of wild dogs on the continent.
+On a small peninsula overlooking Lake Nzerakera, Roho ya Selous is in the heart of Nyerere National Park (formerly Selous Game Reserve), the largest reserve in Africa and home to one of the biggest populations of wild dogs on the continent.

 It is a wildlife hotspot, with giraffes and elephants regularly sauntering through camp during the day and the sounds of nearby hippos and lions punctuating the night.
 With its network of lakes and rivers, this area is known for its water-based activities.

 Our eight-tent camp is simple and stylish, with evening-breeze cooling systems above the beds making even the hottest nights more comfortable.
 During the day, cool off in the pool or spot wildlife making its way to the water from an armchair in our shaded dining tent or lounge area.
 Out and about, explore by vehicle, on foot or even in a boat, with fishing excursions available.

 Roho ya Selous at a Glance

 Closed: Mid-March to end May